-- 1. As noted above, evidence in all directions is extremely limited and the central story is of questionable credibility.
-We simply cannot draw well supported conclusions about what happened or did not happen. - 2.
-For a century or two there had been little if any interest on anyone's part in whatever library contents may have remained after repeated destructions and prolonged disuse. - 3.
+As noted above, evidence in all directions is extremely limited and the central story is of questionable credibility.
+We simply cannot draw well - supported conclusions about what happened or did not happen.

+- 2. For a century or two there had been little if any interest on anyone's part in whatever library contents may have remained after repeated destructions and prolonged disuse. - 3.
 Arabic culture eventually played an extremely important role in the history of mathematics, and in fact many important mathematical writings of the Greeks (for example, the previously mentioned books of Apollonius) are available to us today only because they were later translated into Arabic. - 4.
 For the scientific and cultural world of the early 21st century, the most unfortunate fact about the loss of ancient manuscripts is that they are no longer available to us, no matter how this happened. - 5.
 Destructive or negligent actions by a wide range of individuals and cultures, over a period of several centuries, contributed significantly to this loss of ancient writings. - 6.
 A great deal of ancient mathematical material survived in some form, and mathematics moved forward despite whatever might have happened.

-The final point will lead directly to the second half of the next unit.
+The final point will lead directly to the second half of the next unit, which is contained in the file http://math.ucr.edu/~res/math153/history06Y.pdf.